-Here are five quad isolation exercises you should add to your routine;
+Here are seven quad isolation exercises you should add to your routine:

-- Sit in the seat of the machine and ensure that the ankle pad is positioned correctly on your ankle.
+- Sit in the machine’s seat and ensure that the ankle pad is positioned correctly on your ankle.

 - Grasp the handles and carefully straighten your legs until they are fully extended in front of you.

-- Pause and then slowly lower your legs back to the starting position.
+- Pause and slowly lower your legs back to the starting position.

-The Leg Extension machine is a great exercise for those interested in increasing the size of their quadriceps.
-As a secondary consideration, it’s also one of the best leg exercises for strengthening your hip flexors, which is an often overlooked muscle group.
+The Leg Extension machine is an excellent exercise for those interested in increasing the size of their quadriceps.
+As a secondary consideration, it’s also one of the best leg exercises for strengthening your hip flexors, which is an often-overlooked muscle group.

-Single-leg extension is a great way to build up your quadriceps.
-It’s a pretty challenging exercise, but with the right technique, you’ll have no problem getting started!
+The Single-leg extension is a great exercises to build up your quadriceps.
+It’s a pretty challenging exercise, but you’ll have no problem getting started with the proper technique!
 To do a perfect single-leg extension;

 - Start by positioning yourself on the edge of a bench with your back pressed firmly against the bench and your legs hanging off the edge.

-- Make sure to keep your core engaged and your back pressed firmly against the bench throughout the entire exercise.
+- Keep your core engaged and your back pressed firmly against the bench throughout the entire exercise.

 - Extend one leg straight out in front of you and hold for a few seconds before slowly lowering it back to the starting position.

-- Make sure to keep your core engaged and your back pressed firmly against the bench throughout the entire exercise.
+- Keep your core engaged and your back pressed firmly against the bench throughout the entire exercise.

 - Repeat the same motion with the other leg.